 My sister and I are also both experienced writers who spent a good portion of our professional careers working for various newspapers and publications.

 Some of my articles about freelancing have even been featured in Business Insider.

-So while we didn’t have experience specifically with blogging, you could certainly say that our interesting assortment of skill sets (design, technology, freelance, business, software, writing and sales) certainly lent themselves to helping us figure it out.
+So while we didn’t have experience specifically with blogging, you could say that our interesting assortment of skills (design, technology, freelance, business, software, writing and sales) certainly lent themselves to helping us figure it out.

 Is blogging easy?
 How can a beginner get started?

 No, blogging is not easy.
-But it’s also not hard, per se.
+But here’s the good news – it’s also not hard, per se.

-It’s just like anything else in life worth having, it requires work.
+It’s just like anything else in life worth having, it requires hard work.